Table of Contents

 |Treat underlying etiology||Definitive treatment of the underlying condition is the ultimate treatment.|

-These definitions are rather to be used precariously, always taking into account age, diet and weight of the child.
+These definitions are rather to be used precariously, always taking into account the age, diet, and weight of the child.

 The presence of certain substances in stools is never normal and should initiate appropriate workup and subsequent management.
 These are: